aedans/Nylon/README.md

 - '/': Takes two arguments and returns the quotient.
 - '%': Takes two arguments and returns the remainder.
 - '^': Takes two arguments and returns the power.
-- '²': Takes an argument and returns the square.